opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param flags: Operation flags.
 Currently, the only supported flag is ``DFT_ROWS``, which indicates that each row of ``src1`` and ``src2`` is an independent 1D Fourier spectrum.

-    :param conj: Optional flag that conjugates the second source array before the multiplication (true) or not (false).
+    :param conjB: Optional flag that conjugates the second source array before the multiplication (true) or not (false).

 The function ``mulSpectrums`` performs the per-element multiplication of the two CCS-packed or complex matrices that are results of a real or complex Fourier transform.

 The function, together with
 :ocv:func:`dft` and
-:ocv:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=true`` ) of two arrays rapidly.
+:ocv:func:`idft` , may be used to calculate convolution (pass ``conjB=false`` ) or correlation (pass ``conjB=true`` ) of two arrays rapidly.
 When the arrays are complex, they are simply multiplied (per element) with an optional conjugation of the second-array elements.
 When the arrays are real, they are assumed to be CCS-packed (see
 :ocv:func:`dft` for details).